-7. Delivery of RSE
+6. Delivery of RSE

 RSE is taught within the personal, social, health and economic (PSHE) education curriculum.
 Biological aspects of RSE are taught within the science curriculum.
 Lessons will typically be delivered by the class teacher; however, health professionals may be used to support the delivery of teaching if available.
-Each school will ensure the delivery and content will be made accessible to all pupils, including those with special educational needs.